 10 Questions to Ask Your Gynecologist About Menopause

-Finally, menopause is getting the attention it deserves.
-Now more than ever, women are sharing their experiences and exploring options to treat uncomfortable symptoms.
-Understanding what to expect and getting the support you need can make all the difference in the years you spend in perimenopause and menopause.
+Now more than ever, women are sharing their menopause experiences and exploring options to treat uncomfortable symptoms.
+Understanding what to expect and getting the support you need can make all the difference throughout your time in perimenopause and menopause.

 When to Talk to Your Doctor About Menopause

-“Preexisting problems in these areas can mean that menopause will be more symptomatic for that woman, so being proactive is key,” she says.
+“Preexisting problems in these areas can mean that menopause will cause more symptoms for that woman, so being proactive is key,” she says.

 Questions to Ask Your Doctor About Menopause